-A student not clearing for graduation, because of academic reasons must complete the clearance process within identified timeframe as delineated by policy herein.
+A student not clearing for graduation, because of academic reasons must complete the clearance process within the identified timeframe as delineated by policy herein.
 Academic reasons may include, but are not limited to: Incomplete "I" course work, lacking required general education courses, or other.

-- 1. The student that receives an "I" on course work must successfully complete academic deficiencies according to faculty requirements or within a maximum of two (2) calendar months after the end of the senior semester. - 1.1 The student is required to fulfill additional academic requirements, at student expense, as determined by the faculty. - 1.2 The student shall be reclassified to non-graduate status; in the event he/she is unsuccessful in completing academic deficiencies or within two (2) calendar months after the end of the Sophomore II semester.
-Non-graduate status will result in the withholding of approval signatures on documents qualifying graduate to write the licensure examination. - 1.3 Further action may include, additional requirements, including but not limited to: repeating Sophomore II nursing courses, repeating the NCLEX review course, and completion of additional work to enhance the chances of successful performance on the licensure examination.

-- 2. The student that lacks all required general education courses must successfully complete academic deficiencies within a maximum of six (6) calendar months after the end of the Sophomore II semester. - 2.1 The student shall be reclassified to non-graduate status in the event he/she is unsuccessful in completing all required general education courses within six (6) calendar months after the end of the Sophomore II semester.
-Non-graduate status will result in the withholding of approval signatures on documents qualifying graduate to write the licensure examination. - 2.2 Further action may include, additional requirements, including but not limited o: repeating Sophomore II nursing courses, repeating the NCLEX review course, and completion of additional work to enhance the chances of successful performance on the licensure examination.
+- 1. The student that receives an "I" on course work must successfully complete academic deficiencies according to faculty requirements or within a maximum of two (2) calendar months after the end of the senior semester. - 1.1 The student is required to fulfill additional academic requirements, at student expense, as determined by the faculty. - 1.2 The student shall be reclassified to non-graduate status; in the event the student is unsuccessful in completing academic deficiencies or within two (2) calendar months after the end of the Sophomore II semester.
+Non-graduate status will not receive authorization by the Dean to sit for the RN licensure examination. - 1.3 Further action may include additional requirements, including but not limited to: repeating Sophomore II nursing courses, repeating the NCLEX review course, and completion of additional work to enhance the chances of successful performance on the licensure examination. - 1.4 The student's authorization of graduation will not be digitally uploaded nor will the student be verified by the dean on the ASBN portal until the student has completely cleared through the registrar and deemed eligible for graduation. - 2.
+The student that lacks all required general education courses must successfully complete academic deficiencies within a maximum of six (6) calendar months after the end of the Sophomore II semester. - 2.1 The student shall be reclassified to non-graduate status in the event he/she is unsuccessful in completing all required general education courses within six (6) calendar months after the end of the Sophomore II semester.
+Non-graduate status will not receive authorization by the Dean to sit for the RN licensure examination. - 2.2 Further action may include additional requirements, including but not limited to: repeating Sophomore II nursing courses, repeating the NCLEX review course, and completion of additional work to enhance the chances of successful performance on the licensure examination.

-An individual that is not successful in meeting requirements and remains classified as non-graduate may apply for reentry, if he/she qualifies, according the to the reentry policy located herein.
+An individual that is not successful in meeting requirements and remains classified as non-graduate may apply for reentry according to the reentry policy located herein.
 Application for reentry is required in order to be considered for resumption of study.
 All reentry policies apply.
 Reentry is not guaranteed.